 The Open Motion Planning Library (OMPL) consists of a set of sampling-based motion planning algorithms.
 The content of the library is limited to these algorithms, which means there is no environment specification, no collision detection or visualization.
 The library is designed so it can be easily integrated into systems that provide the additional needed components.
-For examples of complete systems using OMPL, see OMPL.app and MoveIt!.
-We have also developed a educational module on motion planning that is centered around OMPL.app.
+For examples of complete systems using OMPL, see OMPL.app and MoveIt.
+We have also developed an educational module on motion planning that is centered around OMPL.app.
 We are looking for educational partners to use and further develop the material.
 Please contact us for more information.

 - OMPL contains implementations of many sampling-based algorithms such as PRM, RRT, EST, SBL, KPIECE, SyCLOP, and several variants of these planners.
 See available planners for a complete list.

 - All these planners operate on very abstractly defined state spaces.
 Many commonly used state spaces are already implemented (e.g., SE(2), SE(3), Rn, etc.).

 - For any state space, different state samplers can be used (e.g., uniform, Gaussian, obstacle-based, etc.).

 - Documentation for just the OMPL core library (i.e., without the “app” layer).